DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

     testpmd> set fwd mac_retry

-The testpmd can then be configured to start processing packets, transmitting packets first so the Intel® DPDK vhost sample code on the host can learn the MAC address:
+The testpmd can then be configured to start processing packets, transmitting packets first so the DPDK vhost sample code on the host can learn the MAC address:

 .. code-block:: console